OGcanviz/tutorial-basic-kubernetes-in-AKS/1-basic-pod/README.md

     kubectl get pod basic-deployment-1236939662-mfq4f -o yaml

-This can give you information on which Nginx configuration is actually used.
+This can give you information on which Nginx configuration is **actually** used.
 If the output of the statement above doesn't match the Yaml you provided this may point you in the right direction of solving your issue.

 ### 7.2.
 Inspecting the logs of a pod

-The following statement returns the logs of a pod:
+The following statement returns the access logs of a pod:

     kubectl logs basic-deployment-1236939662-mfq4f

 Which in case the pod is running correctly, returns an output similar to this: